Ministry of Education, Government of India

 1What Is the National Scholarship Portal?

-If you're a student from SC, ST, OBC, Minority, or EBC background and you've been confused about which scholarship to apply for and where — the National Scholarship Portal (NSP) was built to solve exactly that problem.
+If you're a student from SC, ST, OBC, Minority, or EBC background and you've been confused about which scholarship to apply for and where.
+The National Scholarship Portal (NSP) was built to solve exactly that problem.

 Launched by the Ministry of Education, NSP is India's single-window scholarship platform that brings together 50+ central and state government scholarship schemes.
 Instead of visiting five different portals, you register once, get a permanent 14-digit Student ID through the One-Time Registration (OTR) system, and access all eligible scholarships from your dashboard.